SezerHasan/VADER-cs-scikit-learn-in-movie-review-sentiment-analysis/README.md

 # Sentiment Analysis: VADER vs Scikit-learn

-A comparison of lexicon-based and machine learning approaches for sentiment analysis using Amazon product reviews.
+A comparison of lexicon-based and machine learning approaches for sentiment analysis using Amazon movie reviews.

 ## Overview